sevenecks/moo-package-manager/README.md

 If you would like to make a single package available online, you can copy the contents of `$mpm.last_created_package_encoded` into a plaintext file and upload it to a website, commit it to a Git Repository, or place it wherever you want online.
 You can then provide the URL to the file to anyone who would like to install it and they can use the `@load-package` command and select the `Load package directly from URL` option, specifying the URL and loading the package.

+> Note: If you are using Github, you need the URL to the 'raw' version of your file.
+You can find this by opening the file in Github, then clicking the 'raw' button.
+The url will look something like: `https://raw.githubusercontent.com/sevenecks/moo-package-manager/master/packages/diff_utils_1_0`.

 ** Making a Package Repository **

 Alternatively, you can make a package repository.
 A package repository contains a `package_list` with `package headers`.
 The `package headers` contain the meta data about packages (name, version, links to where the package can be downloaded, etc).
-A package repositoy can have as many packages in it as you like.
+A package repository can have as many packages in it as you like.
 Those packages must have `package headers` listed for each of the packages.

 > Note: For an example of how a package repository might look, look no further than this git repository, which also acts as the `Slither's MOO Packages` repository.
 The `package_list` containing the `package headers` along with all the package code files is located in the [packages](/packages) directory.